elixirscript/processes/README.md

     * `erase(key)` - Removes the key and the associated value from the current process`s dictionary
     * `erase()` - Removes all entries from the current process's dictionary

-* `Scheduler.run(fun, args, context = null)` - A static generator function used to wrap a normal function or generator.
+* `ProcessSystem.run(fun, args, context = null)` - A static generator function used to wrap a normal function or generator.
 If fun is a function, it returns the value, if it's a generator, then it delegates yielding to the generator.

 * GenServer
     * `start(module, args)` - Starts a GenServer with the given module and args